-After removing your makeup and washing your face, those with blepharitis may benefit from using an eyelid wipe.
+After removing your makeup and washing your face, try using an eyelid wipe.
 Many different types exist, and they’re great for scrubbing away the crustiness that’s often found at the base of the eyelashes.
 If you know you suffer from demodex eyelash mites, choose a tea tree oil eyelid wipe.
-Tea tree oil is known to kill demodex and can be safe when used for this purpose.
 If you don’t have demodex or you’re unsure, try a regular eyelid wipe without tea tree essential oil.
 Eyelids wipes can even be effective for removing eye makeup.

 2. Enjoy a Warm Compress

 Once you’ve washed your face and eyelids, use a warm compress eye mask.
-Like mentioned earlier, most dry eye disease is due to MGD.
-With this condition, the oils within the meibomian glands become hardened and stagnant.
 By using a warm compress, you can heat up the oils and allow them to flow more freely.
 This is a great maintenance therapy and feels quite good!
 Simply place a warm compress eye maskin the microwave for 20 seconds and lie it over your closed eyelids for 10-20 minutes, reheating as necessary.
 Use this time to meditate, pray, or simply sit in silence and enjoy some time to yourself.
 If you’re concerned about being able to easily clean your mask, purchase one with a removable cover.

 3. Spray with HOCl - Heyedrate Lid and Lash Cleanser

 After enjoying your warm compress spa therapy, you may notice that your eyes are a bit blurry.
 This is normal, a good thing, and it means that you’ve released oils onto your eyes.
 After a few minutes of letting those oils spread around, use a hypochlorous acid cleanser on your lid and lashes.
 We recommend hypochlorous acid over anything else because it is a natural complement to your body’s healing capacity.
-This natural antiseptic is released by your body in response to invaders such as bacteria, and it works to heal your body.
-This solution can be used on your eyelids and even on scrapes and cuts you would normally cover in antibiotic ointment.
-Simply spray the solution onto your closed eyelids, rub it in using your clean fingertips (or a cotton ball), and let it dry.
-There’s no need to rinse off hypochlorous acid, and the healing properties are simply amazing.
+Simply spray the solution onto a cotton ball, apply to your eyelids and lashes, and let it dry.
+There’s no need to rinse off hypochlorous acid.

-As you can see, there are many ways to heal your dry eyes and many of them don't need to involve eye drops.
+As you can see, there are many alternatives to eye drops, or artificial tears.
 If your eyes are red, irritated, and feel horrible overall, see your eye doctor first.
 They're your best source of information regarding what type of eye drop you might need, and you may have an infection or inflammation that needs a prescription.
 However, also make sure your eyelid hygiene is optimal and get to the bottom of the issue before you simply cover up the problem.